-Steps for donors
+Steps for Donors

-If you believe your card or bank account has been used to make an unauthorized donation to a church you don’t recognize, there's a good chance your credit card/debit card, bank account or email address has been compromised.
+If you believe your card or bank account has been used to make an unauthorized donation to a church you don’t recognize, there's a good chance your credit/debit card, bank account, or email address has been compromised.

-- Check your email account security - Compromised banking information is often the result of a compromised email account.
+- Compromised banking information is often the result of a compromised email account.
 Review where and how the breach might have happened by checking your email account's access history.
-If you see recognized activity, you'll want to update your password immediately.
+If you see recognized activity, update your password immediately.

-Steps for churches
+Steps for Churches

-If you're a Planning Center customer church, and an organization listed on Planning Center is impersonating your church (your church identity has been used to create a fraudulent account) please contact us using the in-app helpdesk system in Giving (click the ? symbol in the top right).
-Please provide us with as many details as you can, including:
+If you're a Planning Center customer church, and an organization listed on Planning Center is impersonating your church (your church identity has been used to create a fraudulent account), please contact us using the in-app helpdesk system in Giving (click the ? symbol in the top right).

-- The link to their donation form.
+- The link to the donation form for the fraudulent organization.